 Lightweight Precision Rifle Suppressor, 7 inch.

 The ULTRA 7 is our highly efficient compact precision rifle suppressor.
 It is best for applications where a compact form factor is important but excellent suppression is still required.
+The ULTRA 7 is available in .30 caliber and 6.5 mm caliber.
+The .30 caliber version is best for maximum flexibility for .223 up to .300 RUM.
 The 6.5 mm caliber version optimizes suppression performance on 6.5 mm and smaller calibers.

-The .223 caliber ULTRA series is available in the 7-inch version.
+The .30 caliber ULTRA series includes three suppressors: 9-inch, 7-inch, and 5-inch versions are available.
 They are available in either our Compact Brake (CB) Mount (a "thread over muzzle brake" type mount) or in a direct thread mount.

 The CB mount and direct thread mount have equivalent accuracy and repeatability.